ericelliott/ogen/README.md

 }
 ```

+Notice you can also yield any number of synchronous values, or any number of promises.
+All of your `yield` statements will yield observable values.

-Pass it into `ogen()` and get back an observable that lets you subscribe to all the yielded values:
+Pass your generator function into `ogen()` and get back an observable that lets you subscribe to all the yielded values:

 ```js
 const onNext = val => console.log(val);